Mayliewan, Edmonton

 Mayliewan is a neighbourhood in northeast Edmonton, Alberta, Canada.
-Subdivision and development of the neighbourhood is guided by the Mayliewan Neighbourhood Structure Plan (NSP).
+Subdivision and development of the neighbourhood are guided by the Mayliewan Neighbourhood Structure Plan (NSP).

 It is located within Edmonton's Lake District and was originally considered Neighbourhood 7 within the Edmonton North Area Structure Plan (ASP).

 Mayliewan is bounded by the Belle Rive neighbourhood across 82 Street to the west, the Schonsee neighbourhood across 167 Avenue to the north, the Ozerna neighbourhood to the east, and the Kilkenny neighbourhood across 153 Avenue to the south.